napari/docs/docs/developers/contributing/testing.md

 #### qtbot

-If you need a `QApplication` to be running for your test, you can use the [`qtbot`](https://pytest-qt.readthedocs.io/en/latest/reference.html#pytestqt.qtbot.QtBot) fixture from `pytest-qt`, a napari testing dependency.
+If you need a `QApplication` to be running for your test (e.g., if you need to instantiate a Qt object), we recommend that you use the [`qtbot`](https://pytest-qt.readthedocs.io/en/latest/reference.html#pytestqt.qtbot.QtBot) fixture from `pytest-qt`, a napari testing dependency.